kamilhajduk/tm-benchmark/README.md

 - **Enable Logs**: Enable or disable logging of FPS statistics.
 - **Maximum Frames**: Set the maximum number of frames to capture before stopping the benchmark.

-## License 📜

-This plugin is licensed under the [MIT License](LICENSE.md).

-## Contribution Guidelines 🤝

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) when contributing to this project.

 ## Support 💬

 For support, bug reports, and feature requests, please create an issue [here](https://github.com/kamilhajduk/tm-benchmark/issues).

-## Author 🌟

-This plugin is developed and maintained by [kamilhajduk](https://github.com/kamilhajduk).

----

-Feel free to contribute, report issues, and share your feedback to help us improve this plugin!
-Happy gaming! 🎮✨